Asymptotic Performance of Time-Varying Bayesian Optimization: Regret Bounds for TVBO

-The results in Section~\ref{sec:temp_spectrum} provide approximations for the spectrum of $\bm K^{(n)}_T$ for all major classes of kernels.
-We now use these results in conjunction with Theorems~\ref{thm:upper_bound_spectral} and~\ref{thm:lower_bound_spectral} to bound the cumulative regrets of TVBO algorithms.
+In Section~\ref{sec:temp_spectrum}, we have studied the spectrum of $\bm K_T^{(n)}$ for all four popular classes of temporal kernels.
+We now use these results to provide two-sided bounds for the cumulative regret of TVBO algorithms.
 Our main results are summarized in Table~\ref{tab:wrapup}.